amitechno/build-ml-pipeline-for-short-term-rental-prices/README.md

 # Build an ML Pipeline for Short-Term Rental Prices in NYC

+## Introduction

-You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
-You need to estimate the typical price for a given property based on the price of similar properties.
-Your company receives new data in bulk every week.
-The model needs to be retrained with the same cadence, necessitating an end-to-end pipeline that can be reused.
+This project focuses on developing an end-to-end machine learning pipeline to estimate the typical price of short-term rental properties in NYC.
+As a property management company renting rooms and properties on various rental platforms, it is crucial to accurately predict property prices based on similar properties in the market.

-In this project you will build such a pipeline.
+The pipeline will handle the weekly influx of new data and facilitate the retraining of the machine learning model on a regular basis.
+This ensures that the model stays up-to-date and can provide reliable price estimates for the given properties.

+## Project Objectives

+- Develop a robust and reusable machine learning pipeline for estimating short-term rental prices.
+- Process and analyze the incoming bulk data to identify relevant features and patterns.
+- Build a machine learning model that can accurately predict property prices based on similar properties.
+- Implement automation for regular model retraining to keep the predictions up-to-date.
+- Provide an easy-to-use interface or API to interact with the model and obtain price estimates efficiently.

+By achieving these objectives, we aim to streamline the process of estimating short-term rental prices, improve the accuracy of the predictions, and enable efficient decision-making for our property management company.

 ## Table of contents